"Each Pet's vaccinations are based on their unique needs."

 - Canine Influenza (H3N2) and (H3N8): This emerging disease has been diagnosed right here in Idaho and the surrounding states.
 It is highly contagious causing fever, coughing, lethargy, runny nose, etc and in some cases fatalities.
 It is prevented by inoculating with 2 initial boosters given 4 weeks apart, then annually.
 As Canine Influenza is so contagious and close to home, and because the vaccine is safe and affordable, vaccinations for Canine Influenza is required for all patients boarding, grooming, or staying for Day Camp at the lodge.

 Typical vaccinations for cats include:

 For more information on vaccinations for your pets, you can request an appointment or contact us.

-- Rabies: Cats get the first 2 shots for rabies 3 weeks apart after 12 weeks of age.
+- Rabies: Cats get their first shot for rabies at 12 weeks of age.
 They then get another shot 1 year later followed by inoculations every 3 years.
 This vaccine is federally regulated and required by law for public safety.

-- FeLV (Feline Leukemia): Cats receive this vaccine at nine weeks with a booster at 12 weeks.
+- FeLV (Feline Leukemia): Cats receive this vaccine at 12 weeks of age, then again at 16 weeks of age.
 After that, they'll receive a booster at their annual wellness exams.
 For indoor-only cats, the schedule may change or be discontinued, depending on risk status.
 We can make a recommendation in these cases.